hmswrth/hmswrth/README.md

 ## I'm a Full Stack Developer and a Machine Learning enthusiast!

 - 🔭 I’m currently working on a [React Application][website]!
-- 🌱 I’m currently learning React.js and Node.js
+- 🌱 I’m currently learning React and Node.js
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to play video games and build powerful machines that "flex on specs"